justinmeiners/efficient-programming-with-components/13_searching.md

 *What does wrong mean?*
 *What does incorrect mean?*
 At school they told you that the program is incorrect when *it doesn't satisfy its specifications*.

-Well, then `bsearch` is a correct program.
+Well then `bsearch` is a correct program.
 I looked at the source, it does do what it promises to do.
 It will return `NULL`.
 I wish it were not correct.
-I wished it returned something useful.
+I wish it returned something useful.

 Correctness is a deeper concept than just satisfying specification.
 Well in reality, as you guys know, it must be deeper because you haven't got any specifications.
 When you write code, it's not that you are given specifications and need to encode them.
 I suspect that has never happened in your life, nor will it happen in any foreseeable future.
 But you still have to attempt to do something which is correct.

 Of course the people who advocate writing specifications will say yes, first you will write specification, and then implement specification.
 But, it's not going to help.